Frankpark/Toddler-Inspired-Reward-Transition/docs/index.md

 <figure style="text-align: center; margin: 20px;">
     <img src="https://github.com/Frankpark/Toddler-Inspired-Reward-Transition/raw/main/docs/assets/images/naturemainfigV2.png" alt="Graphs of episode length and episode reached per global steps">
     <figcaption>
-    (a) Episode lengths during training and evaluation for Goal Points 0, 1, and 2, showing more efficient learning with S2D. (b) Number of episodes completed and success rates, with S2D agents displaying superior sample efficiency and generalization across all scenarios.
+    Performance analysis of agents using different reward strategies in the Cross maze environment. (a) Episode length during training and evaluation for Goal Points 0, 1, and 2.
+Agents using the S2D transition consistently achieve shorter episode lengths compared to other baselines, indicating more efficient learning. (b) Number of episodes completed and success rates for training and evaluation phases at different goal points.
+S2D agents display higher sample efficiency and success rates across all scenarios, demonstrating superior performance and generalization to unseen goal positions.
 </figcaption>
 </figure>